TurnstilePortal/turnstile-monorepo/README.md

 3. Alice calls the `withdraw` function on the L2 Portal with the token & withdrawal amount.
 4. The L2 Portal burns Alice's L2 tokens, using the authentication witness to prove her permission.
 5. The L2 Portal sends a message to the L1 Portal via the Aztec Outbox to withdraw the equivalent amount of tokens.
-6. Alice waits for the withdrawal message to be available on L1, then calls the `claimWithdrawal` function on the L1 Portal.
+6. Alice waits for the withdrawal message to be available on L1, then submits the withdrawal proof to the L1 Portal.
 7. The L1 Portal verifies and consumes the withdrawal message
 8. The L1 Portal transfers the tokens to Alice.

 ## Releases

-1. On GitHub:
-   - Go to Actions → "Version and Release" workflow
-   - Click "Run workflow"
-   - Select version bump type (patch/minor/major)
-   - Click "Run workflow"

-This will automatically:
-1. Bump package versions
-2. Create a git tag and GitHub release
-3. Publish packages to NPM
-4. Build and push Docker images to GitHub Container Registry:
-   - `ghcr.io/turnstileportal/turnstile-sandbox-deployer:vX.Y.Z`
-   - `ghcr.io/turnstileportal/turnstile-sandbox-deployer:latest`

-Note: The Docker image will use the exact NPM package version from the release.
+Releases are managed with [Changesets](https://github.com/changesets/changesets):

+1. Run `pnpm changeset` with any user-visible updates before opening a PR.
+2. When the PR merges to `main`, the `Release` workflow runs `pnpm run version`, publishes via `pnpm changeset publish`, and builds Docker images from [docker/common/Dockerfile](docker/common/Dockerfile).
+3. If you need to trigger the workflow manually, use the `Release` action's `workflow_dispatch` entry.

 ## Notes